 The value that checkbox compliance brought in the early days of IT was predicated on all organizations using the same or similar solutions.
-Today, though, while organizations still need to adhere to compliance standards, information security is not as easy as checking boxes.
+While organizations still need to adhere to compliance standards today, information security is not as easy as checking boxes.
 With the wide variety of solutions available, the attack surface of one organization versus another varies significantly.
 As a result of this variance, organizations must take a risk-based approach to information security that encompasses both the industry compliance standards and the risks specific to their organization.

 For an integrated risk management framework to be successful, it must be versatile to support the specific risks facing your organization.
 This unique configuration of technologies across the enterprise is what is driving information security leaders to integrate risk management solutions and practices.
-Cybersecurity leaders must also ensure that the frameworks they are using to guide their strategy have the same versatility as well.
+Cybersecurity leaders must also ensure that the frameworks they use to guide their strategy have the same versatility.

-Returning again to the NIST CSF, as we’ve seen with organizations that have an existing cybersecurity program in place, it can supplement and augment a preexisting program.
+Returning to the NIST CSF, as we’ve seen with organizations with an existing cybersecurity program, it can supplement and augment a preexisting program.
 In the same way, the NIST CSF can support the expansion of new digital risks using its practices-based approach rather than focusing on specific controls that are confined to specific controls instead of outcomes.

 In the current business climate, with more technologically literate consumer bases and breaches that capture headlines seemingly every week, Boards and CEOs are expecting more from their cybersecurity organizations.
 The business-centric approach to decision-making and performance through an integrated risk management framework is critical to an IRM program’s success.

 The set of practices and processes supported through the NIST CSF enables organizations to discuss cyber through a business lens, that ability being baked in when the Framework was being developed.

 The NIST CSF Is The Integrated Risk Management Framework